hanyaonian/m-logger/README.md

 Check browser demo by `npm run dev`.

-browser's log level setting is controlled by url query parameter `log_level`.
+browser's log level setting is controlled by URL query parameter `log_level`.

-For example: **{your-web-location}?log_level=${level}**. you can change default level by change `level`
+For example: **{your-web-location}?log_level=${level}**.
+You can change the default level by changing the `level` parameter.

-you can also filter log info by url query parameter `label_filter`, this will filter some logs, and only output the logs that contain the filter string in the label.
+You can also filter log info by URL query parameter `log_name`, this will filter some logs, and only output the logs that contain the filter string in the label.

 ## Usage

-- ### create a logger
+- ### Create a logger

   ```js
   // es module